 parameter can be changed at runtime to enable you to strike a

 balance appropriate for the server work load.
 Assuming that the

 enabled, you can use the following query to determine the

 This number should be as low as possible.
 To decrease the

 likelihood of statements stalling, increase the value of

 When a statement arrives, what is the maximum time it can be delayed before it actually starts executing?
 Suppose that the following conditions apply:

 In the worst case, the 10 high-priority statements represent 10 transactions that continue executing for a long time.
-Thus, in the worst case, no statements will be moved to the high-priority queue because it will always already contain statements awaiting execution.
+Thus, in the worst case, no statements can be moved to the high-priority queue because it always already contains statements awaiting execution.
 After 10 seconds, the new statement is eligible to be moved to the high-priority queue.
 However, before it can be moved, all the statements before it must be moved as well.
 This could take another 2 seconds because a maximum of 100 statements per second are moved to the high-priority queue.
 Now when the statement reaches the high-priority queue, there could potentially be many long-running statements ahead of it.
-In the worst case, every one of those will become stalled and it will take 1 second for each statement before the next statement is retrieved from the high-priority queue.
-Thus, in this scenario, it will take 222 seconds before the new statement starts executing.
+In the worst case, every one of those becomes stalled and 1 second is required for each statement before the next statement is retrieved from the high-priority queue.
+Thus, in this scenario, it takes 222 seconds before the new statement starts executing.